best-lucky1030/dusty-valuts/Readme.md

-# Install and run
+## Install and run

 - clone the repo from `https://github.com/best-lucky1030/dusty-valuts.git`
 - `cd frontend`
 - `yarn`
 - `yarn dev`

-# description of this repo
+## Description for this repo

-This repo is for showing staking and unstaking NFT using $DUSTY tokens.
+This repo is for showing staking and unstaking NFT using $DUSTY token and Web3.

 You can get rewards 12 months later after you stake NFTs.